Symphony on the Blue Danube: A Classical Music Cruise

 Enjoy the Captain’s Farewell Reception this evening and a private, specially arranged onboard concert of Haydn’s and Schumann’s works after dinner.
 (B,L,R,D)

 Disembark in Passau to see and hear the largest cathedral organ in the world, with nearly 18,000 pipes, during a specially arranged recital in the magnificent Baroque Cathedral of St. Stephan.
 Have lunch in a historic, typical German restaurant before traveling across the rolling hills and through the wooded German and Czech countryside to Prague.
-On arrival, check into the deluxe HOTEL INTERCONTINENTAL PRAHA, located near the historic Old Town.
-(B,L)
+On arrival, check into the deluxe Hotel InterContinental Praha, located near the historic Old Town.
+(B,L,D)

 Tour the fascinating Hradčany complex of castles, churches and museums, the former residence of Bohemian royalty that dominates the city skyline.
 By special arrangement, view original Beethoven manuscripts in the family‑owned 16th‑century Lobkowicz Palace in the Prague Castle complex and enjoy a private string quartet concert of the composer’s works; visit St. Vitus Cathedral; then, walk through the “Golden Lane,” a street lined with former goldsmith workshops built in the 16th century in Mannerist style.
 (2B)

-The scenic transfer to Kraków stops en route for lunch in Brno, a crossroads of ancient trade routes that has joined North and South European civilizations for centuries.
-Upon arrival in Kraków, check into the centrally located, deluxe RADISSON BLU KRAKÓW HOTEL.
+The scenic transfer to Kraków stops en route for lunch in Brno, a crossroads of ancient North and South European civilization trade routes for centuries.
+Upon arrival in Kraków, check into the centrally located, deluxe Radisson Blu Kraków Hotel.
 (B,L,D)

 Enjoy a walking tour of the grounds of Wawel Hill.
 See the Royal Castle, the seat of the monarchy for 500 years, which blends 16th-century Florentine architecture with Polish motifs and houses the state art collection, and the 14th-century Cathedral of Sts.
 Stanisław and Wacław, where all of Poland’s kings were crowned and buried.
 Stroll through the Old Town and experience the lively Rynek Główny (Main Market Square).
 Visit the 14th‑century twin-spired Mariacki (St. Mary’s) Church, one of the finest Gothic structures in Poland, to see the famous medieval altar by Wit Stwosz.
 From the church’s tower, a lone trumpeter sounds a haunting call every hour on the hour, in commemoration of a warning of an impending attack by the Tatars in medieval times.
 Pass by the former residence of Pope John Paul II, where he lived while Archbishop of Kraków.

-Attend a presentation on Frédéric Chopin, then enjoy the Master’s works during a specially arranged, private performance in Florianka Hall.
-Also, visit the historic Kazimierz district, the home of the Jewish community dating back to the 14th century, and the Oskar Schindler Factory, now a museum.
+On Monday evening, attend a presentation on Frédéric Chopin, then enjoy the Master’s works during a specially arranged, private performance in Florianka Hall.

-During your stay in Kraków, you can choose to join an optional excursion to Auschwitz‑Birkenau, a World Heritage site.
+During your stay in Kraków, you may choose to join the optional excursions to Auschwitz‑Birkenau, a UNESCO World Heritage site, and the Oskar Schindler Factory, now a museum chronicling the history of Kraków under Nazi occupation.
 (2B,1R)